-Why Poodles are the Best Dogs: 9 Reasons to Have One
+Why Poodles are the Best Dogs to Have: 9 Good Reasons

-Why Poodles are the Best Dogs: 9 Reasons to Have One
+Why Poodles are the Best Dogs to Have: 9 Good Reasons

 Photo by Corey Lankford / Unsplash

 Why Poodles are the best dogs?
-What makes the so special?
+What makes them so special?

 1. They are amazing friends